-However, other rules might interfere with your plans or seem downright unreasonable to you.
+But other rules might interfere with your plans or seem downright unreasonable to you.
 For example, perhaps you want to park your car in the street and store your extra belongings in the garage.
-However, an HOA might require you to park your car in the garage.
+The HOA might, however require you to park your car in the garage.
 Or, perhaps you are counting on the fact that you will be able to fence the yard to contain your dog, but after reading the CC&Rs, you find out that the community doesn’t allow fences.
-Not to mention the fact that some HOA communities don’t allow certain sizes or particular breeds of dogs, which means that if you have a 120-pound Rottweiler, you might need to look at buying a home in a different neighborhood since changing the rules is usually difficult.
+Not to mention the fact that some HOA communities don’t allow certain sizes or particular breeds of dogs, which means that if you have a 120-pound Rottweiler, you might need to look at buying a home in a different neighborhood because changing the rules is usually difficult.

-Likewise, if you’re planning a big project later on down the line (say painting your house a new color), you’ll need to check with the CC&Rs to make sure that the paint color you have chosen isn’t prohibited.
-(Learn more about this in Nolo’s article Homeowners' Associations (HOAs) and CC&Rs: Know What You’re Getting Into.)
+Likewise, if you’re planning a big project later on down the line—say painting your house a new color)—you’ll need to check with the CC&Rs to make sure that the paint color you have chosen isn’t prohibited.
+(Learn more in Homeowners' Associations (HOAs) and CC&Rs: Know What You’re Getting Into.)

-When you close escrow on a home in a planned community, you will sign a series of papers, one of which states that you have read the CC&R's and agreed to abide by them.
+When you close escrow on a home in a planned community, you'll sign a series of papers, one of which states that you have read the CC&R's and agreed to abide by them.
 (The HOA enforces the CC&Rs.)
-If you violate the CC&Rs, the penalties can include:
+If you violate the CC&Rs, the penalties might include:

 For example, suppose you try to sneak your large Rottweiler into a community despite the rule limiting the maximum weight for pets to 30 pounds.
 In addition to fines, you could be forced to give up the dog or find a new place to live.
-For this reason, you really should read the CC&Rs before purchasing a home in a planned community.
-(Find out more about taking a closer look at what's in your HOA's governing and other relevant documents in Nolo’s article Before Buying: How to Read the CC&Rs or Homeowners' Association (HOA) Documents.)
+For this reason, you should read the CC&Rs before purchasing a home in a planned community.
+(Find out more about taking a closer look at what's in your HOA's governing and other relevant documents, see Before Buying: How to Read the CC&Rs or Homeowners' Association (HOA) Documents.)

-Homeowners residing in covenanted communities are required to pay monthly dues and occasional special assessments to the HOA.
-The types of dues, assessments, and penalties for non-payment (such as late charges and interest) can be found in the CC&Rs.
+Homeowners residing in covenanted communities are usually required to pay monthly dues and occasional special assessments to the HOA.
+The types of dues, assessments, and penalties for nonpayment—like late charges and interest —can be found in the CC&Rs.

-If you fall behind in those dues and assessments, the HOA can get a lien on your home, which could lead to a foreclosure.
-(Learn more about homeowners’ association liens and how they can be foreclosed in Nolo’s article HOA Liens & Foreclosures: An Overview.)
+If you fall behind in those dues and assessments, the HOA can normally get a lien on your home, which could lead to a foreclosure.
+(Learn more about homeowners’ association liens and how they can be foreclosed in HOA Liens & Foreclosures: An Overview.)